Eric Hosmer Player Props: Cubs vs. Reds

-Eric Hosmer -- 0-for-3 in his most recent game -- will be in action for the Chicago Cubs versus the Cincinnati Reds, with Connor Overton on the hill, on April 3 at 6:40 PM ET.
+Eric Hosmer -- 3-for-5 with a double and two RBI in his most recent game -- will be in action for the Chicago Cubs versus the Cincinnati Reds, with Luis Cessa on the hill, on April 4 at 6:40 PM ET.

 Eric Hosmer Game Info & Props vs. the Reds